JanMaria/MovieRecommender/README.md

 This is my first serious summary project written in Java.
 It is meant to be a beginning of my portfolio.
 I have written this code as a final assignment in Duke’s Java Programming Specialization on Coursera.org.
 Since then I made some important changes in it so as to adapt it to meet my goal, which is to show my current level of Java skills.

-If you ask me I would highlight the following:
+Main skills includes:
 -	reading data from an URL
 -	efficiency solutions
--	parsing database
+-	parsing text file
 -	some basic understanding of streams, functional interfaces and lambda expressions
 -	interfaces (although an interface contained in the program is utterly redundant)
 -	exceptions handling